rfitak/GST_Demographic_History/GST-data-processing.md

 ### Step 1: Download sequence data
 Here we download only the raw, short-insert, paired-end sequencing data.
 Short insert sequences are recommended for SNP identification and thus any downstream SNP-related analyses.
 Long-insert sequences are primarily for scaffolding and structural analyses.
-To download the data from the Sequence Read Archive (SRA database), we use the NCBI [SRATOOLKIT](https://github.com/ncbi/sra-tools).
+To download the data from the Sequence Read Archive (SRA database), we use the NCBI [SRATOOLKIT v2.8.2](https://github.com/ncbi/sra-tools).

 The Run Table describing all the SRA metadata for the study can be downloaded here [SAMN02981410 Run Table](http://www.ncbi.nlm.nih.gov/Traces/study/?acc=SAMN02981410).
 It also available here as [SraRunTable.txt](./Data/SraRunTable.txt).